curiouslearner999/Game-Project-1/README.md

-# Game-Project-1
+# 2048 Puzzle Game Clone

-# 2048 Puzzle Game
+Inspired by 2048 made by 19 yo Gabriele Cirulli in 2014 in one weekend

 ### Concept:
     - Get tile that with a number 2048